Thaspeeha/UI-UX_App_Development/README.md

 # UI-UX_App_Development
-Lumina – Smart Home UX App
+Lumina – Smart Home Automation UX App

 ## 📱 Overview
 **Lumina** is a smart home app prototype focused on **real-world usability**, **trust-building**, and **seamless interaction** across a wide range of user types.
 Designed in **Figma**, Lumina addresses modern needs in home automation with an emphasis on accessibility, personalization, and intuitive design.